rune/rune/docs/docs/quick-start.md

 # Quick Start

-Build a multiplayer game that reaches millions and let Rune handle all the complexity.
+Build a multiplayer game for the Rune platform and its millions of players.
 Rune handles netcode, servers, voice chat, matchmaking, spectating, and much more.

 ## Install